Nawab Ali: Early life

 He was born at Matlab Uttar of Chandpur in the then undivided India (now in Bangladesh) in 1902.

 Education and career

 Ali passed entrance from Munshiganj High School and HSC from Dhaka College.
 He passed MBBS from Calcutta Medical College, Calcutta in 1927.
-He obtained MRCP in 1944.
-He received FRCP in 1958.
+In 1935, he earned a diploma in tropical medicine from the School of Tropical Medicine, Calcutta.
+The government sent him to the U.K. in 1945 for higher studies.
+There he obtained his MRCP (Edinburgh) before returning to India in 1946.

 Ali was a renowned professor of medicine who served as the head of the department of medicine and principal of Dhaka Medical College.
 He was also the dean of the faculty of medicine of University of Dhaka.
 He was the president of the organization that was then known as the All Pakistan Medical Association.
+He received FRCP in 1958.
 He founded a diarrhoeal disease hospital under ICDDR,B at Matlab.

 He was elected as a member of East Pakistan legislative assembly in 1962.

 Death

-Ali died on August 4, 1977 in Dhaka.
+Ali died on August 4, 1977, in Dhaka.

 Honors

-Jatiya Sangsad passed an obituary reference on him in 2003 and the postal department issued a first-day cover and stamp in his honour in 2005.
+The Jatiya Sangsad passed an obituary reference on him in 2003.
+The postal department issued a first-day cover and stamp in his honour in 2005.